saadsufyan/react-native-assessment-project/README.md

 The repo for React Native Assessment Project

 ## 1. Installation Instructions.

-The application is built using react-native and some native code thus it requires environment setup for both.

 - You must have Xcode installed on your macOS.